 My blogging buddy Shelby from The Life and Loves of Grumpy’s Honeybunch, posted this recipe.
 She found it in Light & Tasty magazine from November 2006, and I couldn’t wait to give them a try.
 I like that you can use low-fat sour cream and lighten up the potatoes a bit, but they’re still loaded with flavor.

 Also included in this post is a Recipe Round-Up.
 I’ve joined a fun group of bloggers to put together a roundup of recipes on the first day of every month.
-This month we’re sharing beef and Simply Delicious Holiday Side Dishes.
+This month we’re sharing Simply Delicious Holiday Side Dishes.